fujitsu/fujitsu-ansible-irmc-integration/DOCUMENTATION.md

 * Ansible module to configure the BIOS boot oder via iRMC.
 * Using this module will force server into several reboots.
 * The module will abort by default if the PRIMERGY server is powered on.
-* Module Version V1.1.
+* Module Version V1.2.

 #### Requirements
   * The module needs to run locally.
   * The PRIMERGY server needs to be at least a M2 model.
   * iRMC S4 needs FW >= 9.04, iRMC S5 needs FW >= 1.25.
   * Python >= 2.6
-  * Python module 'future'
+  * Python modules 'future', 'requests', 'urllib3'

 #### Options